 Reasonable accommodations are available for students requiring an academic accommodation to fully participate in this class.
 These accommodations are available for students with a documented disability, chronic condition or any other grounds specified in section 8.0 of the Yukon College Academic Regulations (available on the Yukon College website).
 It is the student's responsibility to seek these accommodations.

-If a student requires an academic accommodation, he/she should contact the Learning Assistance Centre (LAC) at (867) 456-8629 or lac@yukoncollege.yk.ca.
+If a student requires an academic accommodation, they should contact the Learning Assistance Centre (LAC): lac@yukoncollege.yk.ca.